Im-Programmatist/Git_Hub_Ultimate/README.md

 **---> initiate git in working directory**

 #  $ git remote add origin(custom name) "htts://dcdv.f"
-**---> this will add remote repository origin to your git folder configuratio, using this this command we can add multiple remote with different origin name like -origin,testorigin etc**
+**---> this will add remote repository origin to your git folder configuration, using this this command we can add multiple remote with different origin name like -origin,test origin etc**

 #  $ git remote -v
 **---> shows all the remote origin list(git provide 2 url one for push and one for fetch but 99% time both url same  )**